 4. The Barbican Centre:

 An Arts Centre with performances and exhibitions, I happened upon it one day and was delighted to see and exhibition about famous painters who had been married with each other.
 They have an excellent little Gift Shop and cafe next to the water.
+Now I always try to visit when in the capital because it always offers a variety of things to do in London all in one place.

 5. Museum of Wimbledon: